k8ssandra/k8ssandra/docs/content/en/docs/topics/repair/_index.md

 linkTitle: "Reaper UI for repairs"
 weight: 3
 description: |
-  Use the Reaper for Apache Cassandra web interface for repairs.
+  Use the Reaper for Apache Cassandra (Reaper) web interface for repairs.
 ---

 Repairs are a critical anti-entropy operation in Apache Cassandra (Cassandra).
 In the past, there have been many custom solutions to manage them outside of your main Cassandra installation.
-K8ssandra provides the Reaper for Apache Cassandra web interface (Reaper) that eliminates the need for a custom solution.
+K8ssandra provides the Reaper web interface (Reaper) that eliminates the need for a custom solution.
 Just like K8ssandra makes Cassandra setup easy, Reaper makes configuration of repairs even easier.

 {{% alert title="Tip" color="success" %}}
 The requirement for your environment may vary considerably, however the general recommendation is to run a repair operation on your Cassandra clusters about once a week.